bitfocus/companion-module-android-tv/companion/HELP.md

 ## Troubleshooting
  * TV won't turn on
    - Make sure that you turned on Networked Standby
    - Make sure that the Mac Address of the TV is in the config.
-This should happen automatically if you connect to the TV when the TV is turned on.
+This should happen automatically if when you pair to the TV and the TV is turned on.
-   - You might have to hit the button again.
+   - You might have to hit the ON button again.
 This is something that I am trying to make more reliable.
    - I had issues when I turned On Developer Settings.
    - Depending on your tv, there might be other options that you can turn on that don't let the TV turn completely off.
    - Report an issue on Github.